kimlehtinen/kimlehtinen.com/content/en/blog/going-back-to-fundamentals-c-c-and-data-structures-algorithms.md

 If you’re feeling overwhelmed by the rapid pace of technological change, it’s perfectly fine to take a step back to focus on the basics.
 These core skills won’t go out of style anytime soon, and they’ll continue to serve you, no matter where the future takes us.

+If you are curious about the progress, take a look at the Git repo [https://github.com/kimlehtinen/data-structures-algorithms](https://github.com/kimlehtinen/data-structures-algorithms).